MedPath

 Time from the date of randomization to the date of death from any cause.

-Time from the date of randomization to the date of first castration resistant event (radiological progression, PSA progression or symptomatic skeletal events, whichever occurs first).
+Time from the date of randomization to the date of first castration resistant event (radiological progression, Prostate-specific antigen (PSA) progression or symptomatic skeletal events, whichever occurs first).

 Time from the date of randomization to initiation of first subsequent anti-cancer therapy for prostate cancer.

 Time from the date of randomization to the date of first prostate-specific antigen (PSA) progression.
-PSA progression is defined as a ≥25% increase above the nadir (lowest Screening or baseline) value, which is confirmed by a second value 3 or more weeks later, and an increase in absolute value of ≥ 2 ng/mL above nadir, at least 12 weeks from baseline.
+PSA progression with serum testosterone being at castrate level \<0.50 ng/mL, is defined as a ≥25% increase above the nadir (lowest at or after baseline) value and an increase in absolute value of ≥2 ng/mL above nadir, and is at least 12 weeks from randomization date, which is confirmed by a second value 3 or more weeks later.
+All PSA values between the initial assessment meeting the PSA progression criteria and confirmation assessment must be ≥2 ng/mL and ≥25% increase above nadir, serum testosterone at castrate levels \<0.50 ng/mL is requested at initial assessment.

 Trial Locations